More Than My Hometown

 "More Than My Hometown" is a song co-written and recorded by American country music singer Morgan Wallen.
 It was released on May 27, 2020, as the lead-off single from his second studio album Dangerous: The Double Album.

 Content

 Wallen co-wrote "More Than My Hometown" with Michael Hardy, Ernest Keith Smith, and Ryan Vojtesak, and it was produced by Joey Moi.
 Lyrically, the song talks about small town love and finds the narrator drawing the line at moving away from his hometown to follow his girlfriend's big city dreams ("This might be the last time I get to lay you down, 'cause I can't love you more than my hometown").

 Music video

 The music video was directed by Justin Clough and premiered on August 24, 2020.
 The video was filmed in Ashland City, Tennessee.
-Starring in the video is Morgan Wallen and a female from the bachelor.
+Starring in the video is Morgan Wallen and a woman from the bachelor.